 - Melon Pan: A sweet bread with a light melon flavor, perfect as a snack.

-- Onigiri: Stuffed rice cakes, a tasty and affordable option.
+- Onigiri: Stuffed rice balls, a tasty and affordable option.

 Specialty Stores